sashauly/multi-monitors-add-on/README.md

 # Multi Monitors Add-On

+> THIS IS FORK AND STILL WORK IN PROGRESS.
+>
+> DO NOT USE IT YET.!

 Extension inspired by <https://github.com/darkxst/multiple-monitor-panels>
 and rewritten from scratch for gnome-shell version 3.10.4.
 Adds panels and thumbnails for additional monitors.
 Settings changes are applied